National A Level Sociology Competition for Students!

 The A Level Competition is open to anyone currently studying at A Level, AS Level, Scottish Higher Level or equivalent post-16 qualifications in sociology, and we encourage you to be as creative as possible with your answers!

 This year’s question "The corona generation?
 Using your sociological imagination, examine how Covid-19 may change young people’s lives."
 The aim of this question is to link it to the modules you have studied or are about to study.
 To enter all you need to do is submit a 2,000-word written piece or a 10-minute podcast or video clip.
-The closing date for this is: 4pm on Monday, 2 November 2020.

 Our winners archive includes details of all winners since the competition started in 2013 and shows the questions they answered.
 These questions have received some fantastic answers from all over the world.
 Students have also commented on how much fun it is to take part in these competitions, enjoying the discussion sessions with their teachers and classmates.
 Last year’s winner, Georgia Hanna from Kendrick School, said that she was thrilled to have this experience to further her sociological passion, “this essay as inspired me to go deeper into topics of stereotypes and political theory.”